 - cuDNN: NVIDIA CUDA Deep Neural Network Library.

-For the versions of the software included, see the release notes for the Databricks Runtime version you are using.
+The version of the NVIDIA driver included is 440.64.
+For the versions of the libraries included, see the release notes for the specific Databricks Runtime version you are using.

 This software contains source code provided by NVIDIA Corporation.
 Specifically, to support GPUs, Azure Databricks includes code from CUDA Samples.